Updated on January 15, 2018

 10. Forget the Past

-Philippians 3:13 – “Brethren, I do not count myself to have apprehended; but one thing I do, forgetting those things which are behind and reaching forward to those things which are ahead.”
+Philippians 3:13 – “But one thing I do, forgetting those things which are behind and reaching forward to those things which are ahead.”

 11. Rest Your Soul

 Matthew 11:28-30 – “Come to Me, all you who labor and are heavy laden, and I will give you rest.
-Take My yoke upon you and learn from Me, for I am gentle and lowly in heart, and you will find rest for your souls.
-For My yoke is easy and My burden is light.”
+Take My yoke upon you and learn from Me, for I am gentle and lowly in heart, and you will find rest for your souls.”

 12. Peaceable Fruit